davidbannon/libqt6pas/README.md

-**Please Note :** As of early 2024, you probably  need these files if you are using Lazarus 3.0 or later.
-Over time, the various distros will catch up and provide their own version of these libraries.
+**Please Note :** As of late 2024, you probably  need these files if you are using Lazarus 3.0 or later on a machine without up to date libqt6pas files.
+Over time, the various distros are catching up and provide their own version of these libraries.
+If you are using an Arch based Linux, Debian Trixie, latest Fedora, you don't need these files.

-**NOTE : If you have libraries installed earlier than November 25, 2022, earlier than libqt6pas6_6.2.2-2_amd64.deb then you MUST remove the old before installing the new ones (if and only if you need the new ones).
-See below section Names and Numbering.**